 Brandon Scott Rumsey is a composer, bassoonist, and teacher based in Ann Arbor, Michigan.
 His compositions emphasize harmony, rhythm, texture and orchestrational color and frequently explore themes of love, nature, and conversation.
-Brandon is currently a teaching artist with the Trade Winds Ensemble, an Editorial Assistant at the Gershwin Initiative, and Artistic Director and Bassoonist of the Emblems Quintet.
+Brandon is currently on the music theory faculty of Madonna University, a composition teaching artist with the Trade Winds Ensemble, works as an editorial assistant and copyist at the Gershwin Initiative, and the artistic director and bassoonist of the Emblems Quintet.

 Beyond the concert hall, Brandon has composed for independent film, musicals, and contemporary plays.
-Active as a bassoonist, he recently Brandon co-founded the Emblems Quintet, a woodwind quintet/artist collective committed to education, inclusive programming, and performing exciting overlooked repertoire.
+Active as a bassoonist, he recently co-founded the Emblems Quintet, a woodwind quintet/artist collective committed to education, inclusive- and equity-conscious programming, and performing exciting overlooked repertoire.